Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we report our experimental evaluation of PCTADW-1 and PCTADW-2 with a focus on software package dependency networks via node classification.
+In this section, we report our experimental evaluation of the two proposed network embedding algorithms PCTADW-1 and PCTADW-2 with a focus on SPDNs via node classification.

-\subsubsection{Datasets}
+\subsection{Datasets}

-We created 2 datasets, \textit{Fedora} and \textit{Debian}, each of which is a package dependency network whose most nodes are associated with text. \textit{Fedora} and \textit{Debian} describe the dependency relationship of software packages in the GNU/Linux distributions Fedora 28 and Debian 9.5, respectively.
+We created 2 datasets, \textit{Fedora} and \textit{Debian}, each of which is a SPDN whose most nodes are associated with text. \textit{Fedora} and \textit{Debian} describe the dependency relationship of software packages in the GNU/Linux distributions Fedora 28 and Debian 9.5, respectively.
 We chose these two GNU/Linux distributions since they both play essential roles in the deployment of GNU/Linux: Fedora is the foundation of Red Hat Enterprise Linux, a popular GNU/Linux distribution, which, for example, powers Summit and Sierra, two out of the three fastest supercomputers in the world as in June 2018~\cite{redhat}; Debian and its derivation, Ubuntu, were reported as the top two choices of operating systems for hosting web services as in 2016~\cite{w3techs}.
 In these networks, each node represents a software package and is associated with a description of it.
-Each edge represents a dependency relation. \textit{Fedora} has \num{49282} nodes, \num{302057} edges, and 7 labels. \textit{Debian} has \num{51259} nodes and \num{235982} edges, and 8 labels.
+Each edge represents a dependency relation. \Cref{tab:stats} shows the statistics of \textit{Fedora} and \textit{Debian} SPDNs.
 We generated \textit{Fedora} using DNF Python API\footnote{ \url{https://dnf.readthedocs.io/en/latest/api.html}} and \textit{Debian} using python-apt\footnote{ \url{https://salsa.debian.org/apt-team/python-apt}}.
 We removed all isolated nodes in both networks.
-We also manually removed 46 erroneous cyclic dependencies in \textit{Debian}\anonymize{\footnote{ We have made these data publicly available online \anonymizeurl{\url{https://doi.org/10.5281/zenodo.1410669}} .}}.
+We also manually removed 46 erroneous cyclic dependencies in \textit{Debian}\footnote{We have made these data publicly available online \anonymizeurl{\url{https://doi.org/10.5281/zenodo.1410669}} .}.

-\subsubsection{Baselines}
+\subsection{Baselines}